Burgerbird/startbootstrap-new-age/README.md

 ## Copyright and License

+Copyright for portions of project Burgerbird/burgerbird.com is held by Blackrock Digital LLC (2013-2017) as part of project BlackrockDigital/startbootstrap-new-age.
+All other copyright of project Burgerbird/burgerbird.com is held by Burgerbird (burgerbird.com, 2018).

-Copyright 2013-2017 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-new-age/blob/gh-pages/LICENSE) license.
+Code released under the [MIT](https://github.com/Burgerbird/burgerbird.com/blob/gh-pages/LICENSE) license.

+Images, sounds and videos released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).